qlu-lab/PUMAS/README.md

 ```
 devtools::load_all(PUMAS)
 ```
-If you are having trouble with working directory, go to menu of R > Build > Load All
+If you are having trouble with working directory, after downloading the package from github, you can double click on `pumas.Rproj` and go to menu of R > Build > Load All

 ### Step 2
-Giving input infortion to do an analysis from our package.
+Giving input infortion to do an analysis from our package in R console.
 In our example, see details in [wiki](https://github.com/qlu-lab/PUMAS/wiki)
 ```
 pumas.main("/working-directory-to-input/T0030_pruned.txt","Beta","EAF","SE",766345,TRUE)
 ```